-Students will be required to complete a 100 hours supervised clinical practicum, in addition to two hours per week of practical laboratory integration.
-Emphasis is on gaining clinical experience, and developing professional and technical skills within a supervised environment.
+Students will be required to complete a 100 hour supervised clinical practicum, in addition to two hours per week of practical laboratory integration.
+Emphasis is on gaining clinical experience, and developing professional and technical skills within a supervised enviroment.
 Prerequisite: Current first aid and CPR certification, proof of current immunizations, medical records and CORI clearance, AHS 131, BIO 150 and MBW 110.
-Corequisite: AHS- 230, MBW 120, MBW 131 and MBW 150.
+Co-requisite: AHS 162, AHS 230, MBW 120, MBW 131 and MBW 150.